-Senator Mike Lee, the leading Republican on antitrust, gave a speech to the ABA Antirust Section where he called recent action by FTC Chair Lina Kahn “a litany of appalling developments.”
-He labeled the actions as being “lawlessness.”
+Senator Mike Lee, the leading Republican on antitrust, gives a speech to the ABA Antirust Section where he called recent action by FTC Chair Lina Kahn “a litany of appalling developments.”
+He labels the actions as being “lawlessness.”

 The FTC deploys its Penalty Offense Authority to notify more than 1,100 companies that they could incur significant civil penalties if the FTC determines that they made claims about money-making opportunities that run counter to prior FTC administrative orders.

-In the same press release, Rep. Jordan said, “The Biden FTC’s abuse of its power to promote radical leftist goals shows why Congress should not give more authority to this rogue agency.”
+In the same press release, Rep. Jordan states, “The Biden FTC’s abuse of its power to promote radical leftist goals shows why Congress should not give more authority to this rogue agency.”

 Companies can be blacklisted, requiring approval for future merger activity.
-The FTC announced that it was reversing itself by reinstating an outdated policy allowing the FTC to require certain companies to get approval prior to any future merger.
-The position was adopted 3-2, with the use of a “zombie” vote with the minority commissioners issuing a strong dissent.
+The FTC announces that it is reversing itself by reinstating an outdated policy allowing the FTC to require certain companies to get approval prior to any future merger.
+The position is adopted 3-2, with the use of a “zombie” vote with the minority commissioners issuing a strong dissent.

 The FTC issues a report to Congress on privacy and security.
 Chair Khan states that the Commission “should approach data privacy and security protections by considering substantive limits rather than just procedural protections.”
 The dissenting commissioners contend that the majority improperly conflates privacy and antitrust and threatens to impose remedies for which it lacks statutory authority.